International Society for Knowledge Organization

 The International Society for Knowledge Organization, or ISKO, is a professional association for scholars of knowledge organization, knowledge structures, classification studies, and information organization and structure.

 Publications

 The Society publishes the academic journal Knowledge Organization as the official bi-monthly journal of ISKO.
-Founded in 1973 by Dra.
-Ingetraut Dahlberg, the first President of ISKO, it began publication the following year under the banner International Classification.
+Founded in 1973 by Dr. Ingetraut Dahlberg, the first President of ISKO, it began publication the following year under the banner International Classification.
 In 1993 the title was changed to its present form.
 The journal publishes original research articles relating to general ordering theory, philosophical foundations of knowledge and its artifacts, theoretical bases of classification, data analysis and reduction.
 It also describes practical operations associated with indexing and classification.
 In addition to being a technical resource, the journal traces the history of knowledge organization and discusses questions of education and training in classification.

 Encyclopedia of Knowledge Organization

 Since 2016, ISKO has published the Encyclopedia of Knowledge Organization (IEKO), edited by Birger Hjorland and Claudio Gnoli.
 This work covers the history and development of different approaches to knowledge, core concepts in the space, comparisons of different systems and processes, and examples from current practice in regional and global projects.

 The organization also holds biennial international conferences.